archan937/lock-o-motion/README.md

 ### Mocking Ruby gems

 LockOMotion is able to mock `HTTParty` regarding its core functionality (e.g. GET, POST, PUT, DELETE requests, HTTP Basic Auth).
 With this achievement, we are able to use several Ruby gems which have `HTTParty` as gem dependency.
-The dependency will not be a blocking factor anymore for using the gem within a RubyMotion application.
+The dependency will not be a blocking factor anymore when it comes to using the gem within a RubyMotion application.

-As opposed to not having the `HTTParty` to our availability ...
+As opposed to not having the `HTTParty` to our availability:

 ##### Gemfile